hamcrest/hamcrest-php/README.md

 Hamcrest_MatcherAssert::assertThat('a', Hamcrest_Matchers::equalToIgnoringCase('A'));
 ```

-Alternative, you can use the global proxy-functions:
+Alternatively, you can use the global proxy-functions:

 ```php
 $result = true;